CourseReps/ECEN489-Fall2015/Tasks/1task.md

 Email your GitHubID to your instructor via your TAMU account.
 You will need write permission before you can proceed further.
 * __Web__: Locate the `README.md` under `Students`.
-Add your GitHubID next to you name.
+Add your TAMU NetID and GitHubID next to you name.

 ```
 * Full Name, TAMU NetID, [GitHubID](https://GitHubID.github.io/)